ibm-cloud-architecture/cloudpak-for-applications/README.md

 6. Repeat the validations for the `stage` and `prod` Projects.

 ## Summary
-This application has been modified from the initial [WebSphere ND v8.5.5 version](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/tree/was855) to run on WebSphere Liberty and deployed by the IBM CloudPak for Applications.
+This application has been modified from the initial Spring Framework version to Spring Boot v2 to run on Open Liberty and deployed by the IBM CloudPak for Applications.